-Those interested in serving in this ministry meet in the Immanuel Lutheran Church kitchen the first Saturday of each month between 9:00 and 11:00 a.m. to help prepare freezer-friendly meals.
+Those interested in serving in this ministry meet in the Immanuel Lutheran Church kitchen once a month or so between 9:00 and 11:00 a.m. to help prepare freezer-friendly meals.
 Every week these meals are delivered to Elgin soup kitchens that serve the poor and homeless, although they also go to others in need.
 No cooking skills or experience are required and regular participation is not necessary.
 Join us when you can for fun and fellowship while you help feed Jesus’ lambs.

 Contact Alison Lyon at 630-709-6546 for more information about this ministry.

 In the summer of 2003, a dream was launched to give aspiring performers the opportunity to sing, dance and act.
 Many years later we continue to live out our mission to bring children closer to Christ through development of their God given talents.
 We promote Christian fellowship, community involvement as we open our doors to not only Immanuel members but to our friends and neighbors who want to participate in building relationships through teamwork.
 We hope to introduce the theater to all those enrolled and bring entertainment to our community.